OpenSecuritySummit/oss2020/content/training/week-1/cloud-security/cloud-security-101.md

 organizers   : Kriti Mohun

 ---

+### This training session will cover:

-Cloud models and their challenges
+- Cloud models and their challenges

-Types of clouds, cloud service - the limitless possibilities
+- Types of clouds, cloud service - the limitless possibilities

-Why Cloud security is so important – Cloud attacks
+- Why Cloud security is so important – Cloud attacks

-What to secure in the cloud - assets / data / components / entities
+- What to secure in the cloud - assets / data / components / entities

-How to secure data / assets in cloud – visibility, flow of traffic
+- How to secure data / assets in cloud – visibility, flow of traffic

-When to secure in the cloud – devsecops
+- When to secure in the cloud – devsecops

-SANS and CSA cloud security recommendations
+- SANS and CSA cloud security recommendations